debanjang/Learn-Redux/README.md

-# React-Timer
+# Learn-Redux
-A Simple React App presenting a timer and a countdown clock

-Link to Live App: https://frozen-citadel-32077.herokuapp.com/
+A simple redux tutorial for taking first steps to understanding redux.